YoruNoHikage/YoruNoHikage.github.io/pages/articles/2016-08-25-rest-api-made-easy-with-apex-aws-lambda-and-aws-api-gateway/index.md

 categories:
 - Development
 ---
-_Recently, I was asked to rewrite the backend part of the company I'm currently working on with AWS services and Apex, an utility used to facilitate the deployments of [AWS Lambda](https://aws.amazon.com/lambda/) functions.
+_Recently, I was asked to rewrite the backend part of the company I'm currently working for with AWS services and Apex, an utility used to facilitate the deployment of [AWS Lambda](https://aws.amazon.com/lambda/) functions.
 In short terms, AWS Lambda is a FaaS (Functions as a Service): you code simple functions that get input and return output, that's it, nothing else.
 Similarly, it exists [hook.io](http://hook.io) or [Google Cloud Functions](https://cloud.google.com/functions/).
 When it comes to [AWS API Gateway](https://aws.amazon.com/api-gateway/), it is a way of mapping your Lambda functions to endpoints, it can do content type matching, security, and stuff you often repeat in your code.
 So let's dive in!_

 An AWS Lambda function can be represented like this:
 ```js